flancian/garden/the future of note taking.md

 		- [[ward cuningham]] translation
 		- [[bastien guerry]] inference from notes
 		- [[flancian]]
-			- translation not only between
+			- translation not only between natural languages but also mental models
+			- generative models on